Cardinals vs. Athletics Player Props Betting Odds

-Bookmakers have set player props for Nolan Arenado and others when the St. Louis Cardinals host the Oakland Athletics at Busch Stadium on Monday at 7:45 PM ET.
+Nolan Arenado is one of the players with prop bets available when the St. Louis Cardinals and the Oakland Athletics square off at Busch Stadium on Tuesday (starting at 7:45 PM ET).

 Bet on this matchup or its props with BetMGM!